-Caption: Saito collaborated with biomedical researchers at Johns Hopkins University, applying his proteomic techniques to explore proteins in a terrestrial organism, the bacteria that cause Lyme Disease.
+Borrelia burgdorferi (image) Woods Hole Oceanographic Institution Caption Saito collaborated with biomedical researchers at Johns Hopkins University, applying his proteomic techniques to explore proteins in a terrestrial organism, the bacteria that cause Lyme Disease.
 Unlike all other known organisms, Borrelia burgdorferi need manganese (blue dot), rather than iron, to serve as linchpins bonded into key enzymes.
 The scientists found that to cause disease, Borrelia require unusually high levels of manganese.
 The findings open new avenues to search for ways to attack the bacteria.
 Credit Illustration by P. John Hart, University of Texas Usage Restrictions With proper credit in covering the research Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.